Company Blog

 Creators don’t just teach nextJS.
 They teach choices: why this tool over that one, how it fits into a real project, how it scales.
 They’ve become the de facto guides for how developers evaluate and choose their stack, for their own projects or their company’s.

-3. Developers trust other developers more than brands
+3. Developers trust other developers

 4. Budgets need to do more with less